 Sitting all the time burns very few calories, and many studies have linked it to weight gain and obesity.

-According to the US National Library of Medicine National Institutes of Health when compared to an afternoon of sedentary work, an equal amount of time spent standing has been shown to burn over 170 additional calories, so that’s almost 1000 extra calories burned each week from simply standing at your desk each afternoon.
+When compared to an afternoon of sedentary work, an equal amount of time spent standing has been shown to burn over 170 additional calories, so that’s almost 1000 extra calories burned each week from simply standing at your desk each afternoon.

 Take Stretch Breaks